Best Survival Packing List To Plan For An Evacuation

 This allows you to drink water you find while away from home.

-Many people think they can skip this step because they live in a rural environment and believe that they will have access to water taps or water fountains locally.
+Many people think they can skip this step because they live in a rural environment and believe they will have access to water taps or water fountains locally.

 This is a short-sighted mistake.